NeilJustice/ZenUnitAndMetalMock/README.md

 ./TestScripts/RunAllDebugTests.sh
 ```

-### How To Compile And Run ZenUnit And ZenMock Unit Tests And Then Install ZenUnit.h And ZenMock.h On Windows
+### Steps To Compile And Run ZenUnit And ZenMock Unit Tests Then Install ZenUnit.h And ZenMock.h On Windows

 ```
 git clone https://github.com/NeilJustice/ZenUnitAndZenMock